-The objective of the Diploma in the Dental Assistant program is to provide students with the knowledge, technical skills, and work habits to pursue an entry-level position in a dental office, clinic, or lab environment.
-The program concentrates on helping students acquire knowledge and develop skills in treatment room care of the dental patient, how to assist the dentist, infection control and sterilization, medical emergencies, taking dental X-rays, making impressions, using various dental instruments, oral evacuation, fixed prosthodontics, pharmacology and pain control, preventative dentistry, assisting with oral surgery, and tray setups.
+The objective of the diploma in Dental Assistant program is to provide students with the knowledge, technical skills, and work habits to pursue an entry-level position in a dental office, clinic, or lab environment.
+The program concentrates on helping students acquire knowledge and develop skills in treatment room care of the dental patient, assisting the dentist, infection control and sterilization, medical emergencies, taking dental x-rays, making impressions, using various dental instruments, oral evacuation, fixed prosthodontics, pharmacology and pain control, preventative dentistry, assisting with oral surgery, and tray setups.
+Duties for graduates of this program may include providing essential and vital auxiliary services for the dentist at chairside, in the business office, and in the office laboratory.
 Instruction occurs in some combination of classroom, laboratory, digital, externship, or clinical settings.
 Out-of-class work is required in this program.